rishiraj824/jackal/_posts/2017-07-16-Using-react-slick-for-horizontal-feeds.md

 ---
 title: Using react-slick in your app for horizontal feeds
+desc: See react-slick in action apart from regular sliders
 ---

 To populate SUSI RSS Feed generated, while chatting on [SUSI Web Chat](http://chat.susi.ai), I needed a Horizontal Swipeable Tile Slider.
 For this purpose, I made use of the package [react-slick](https://github.com/akiran/react-slick).
 The information which was supposed to be handled as obtained from the [SUSI Server](http://api.susi.ai) to populate the RSS feed was

 *   Title